This post may contain affiliate links. Please read my full disclosure policy here.

 - Take a drive: Is there a scenic byway near your home or a destination just an hour or two away?
 Car rides are a great chance to talk.

 - Go to an escape room: Enjoy solving puzzles?
 Why not try it together?
+You can also try this at home escape room.

 - Head to the theatre: there are options in all genres and all price ranges.
 In the summer, you can even enjoy a show under the stars.